ObjectModules/deploy/[Mapping]-Employment.md

   </tbody>
 </table>

-Until this point the diagram for employment is completed.
+Until this point our section for the employment is completed.
 #What's Next
 Combining all together we have now 3 kind of Employments which are: